lundwall/thefuzz/README.md

 To start testing, run:
 ```
 pip install -r requirements.txt
-python thefuzz.py --modules lineinfile read_csv puppet-archive --new
+python thefuzz.py --module lineinfile --new
 ```
-The `--new` flag will create a new config file for the specified modules, and the transformations can be tweaked if needed.
+The `--new` flag will create a new config file for the specified module, and the transformations can be tweaked if needed.

 To reproduce a bug, run:
 ```